TimeSnake/plugin-root-project/SETUP.md

 **Installation**

 1. Open a terminal in the project directory.
-2. Clone this repository.
-3. Run `bash <(curl -s https://dev.timesnake.de/server/setup.sh)`.
+2. Run `curl -s https://dev.timesnake.de/server/setup.sh -O setup.sh && bash setup.sh`.
-4. Download the templates folder to the `network` directory.
+3. Download the templates folder to the `network` directory.
-5. Upload the database files by putting them into the `network/script/database` folder.
+4. Upload the database files by putting them into the `network/script/database` folder.
    Run the `database_recovery.sh` script.

 **Server-Start**